-The collection was established in 2012, when local philanthropist Steven M. Rothstein donated his family’s personal collection of 2,000 political buttons.
-Mr. Rothstein, an accomplished nonprofit administrator and leader, led Citizen Schools and the Perkins School for the Blind before becoming the Executive Director of the John F. Kennedy Library Foundation.
+LRS established the Political Buttons at HKS Collection in 2012, when local philanthropist Steven M. Rothstein donated his family’s personal button collection to HKS.
+Mr. Rothstein was an accomplished nonprofit administrator, leading Citizen Schools and the Perkins School for the Blind before becoming the Executive Director of the John F. Kennedy Library Foundation.